skymethod/livewire-web/content/posts/hls-video-in-podcasts.md

 I'll be keeping an eye out for HLS video in Apple Podcasts and in RSS feeds.
 Let's take a look at what hosting companies are actually doing with their HLS video in podcasts so far, and how they are doing it.

+Since this analysis looks at the actual media files, it excludes hosting companies that have announced future support but have no actual HLS video episodes to show yet in either RSS or Apple Podcasts.

+{{< contact "Let me know" >}} if you find one not already on this list.

 {{% funding %}}

 ---